tugot17/pmpp/chapter-4/README.md

 **Consider a GPU with the following hardware limits: 2048 threads per SM, 32 blocks per SM, and 64K (65,536) registers per SM.
 For each of the following kernel characteristics, specify whether the kernel can achieve full occupancy.
 If not, specify the limiting factor.**

 The full occupacy is achieved if the SM can utilize all 2048 threads.
-We have two limitting factors:
+We have two limiting factors:
 1. The SM supports up to 32 blocks
 2. The SM supports up to 65,536.